Lawsuit Loans: The Definitive Non-Recourse Pre-Settlement Funding Guide For Plaintiffs

 And the carnage doesn’t stop there.
 The borrower’s personal and professional reputation may suffer, their credit scores will collapse, and the damage will remain on their credit reports for 7 years after the date the debt is finally repaid.

-Non-Recourse Funding Is a Win/Win
+Non-Recourse Funding Is A Win/Win

 We understand that to the uninitiated, that is a pretty bold claim, so consider this: